Free Sockets, Winsock, TCP/IP, Internet Libraries

 Free Sockets and Winsock Libraries

-Listed here are libraries and source code for utilising BSD sockets, Winsock, POP3, SMTP, IMAP, FTP, Telnet, TCP/IP, UDP, HTTP, MAPI, MIME, NNTP, SSH, SSL, etc, in your programs.
+Listed here are libraries and source code for utilising BSD sockets, Winsock, POP3, SMTP, IMAP, Telnet, TCP/IP, UDP, HTTP, MAPI, MIME, NNTP, SSH, SSL, etc, in your programs.
 Today's applications can hardly ignore the Internet, even if it is only to send bug reports by email, register a new user or update to a later version of itself.
 The libraries and/or source code here will hopefully simplify your coding effort by giving you pre-written and (again, hopefully) pre-tested code that you can immediately plug into your application.
-Included on this page are the source code of some applications as well - these can serve as a model for your own code.

 Related Pages